JoseeWouters/Josee-Wouters/content/blog/the-magic-of-relative-units.md

 ## Responsive magic
 If you combine the relative units of `em` and `rem`, you can reach almost perfect responsiveness, with a couple of lines of code.

-### Set the root font sizes
+### Set the default font sizes
-First, you set a root font size and you define the media queries you need.
+First, you set a default font size and you define the media queries you need.
 Ideally, you’d use breakpoints when your layout breaks instead of targeting devices (because nowadays there are just way too many device sizes).
 The units used in this example are from a project I worked on and have no specific meaning outside of that project.

 ```css
 :root {